FreddyVRetro/ISA-PicoMEM/drivers/README.md

 **Use PMDFS3 for DOS 3.2 to 3.31 and PMDFS for DOS 4 and more.**<br />

 Warning : This driver can't be used if the PicoMEM BIOS is not loaded.<br />

+## ASTCLOCK.COM<br />

+The PicoMEM added the first AST 6 Pack board RTC emulation.<br />

+ASTCLOCK can set the DOS date to the PicoMEM time and can update it if kept resident.<br />

+Usage : ASTCLOCK /R  (/R for resident)<br />

+**WARNING :** The PicoMEM RTC initially set the date to May 22 2025 and stay saved only if th ePicoMEM is kept powered on, via the USB port.<br />
+Time is saved after a PC soft reboot.<br />